 Holding and sharing information: The recording, holding, using and sharing of information effectively is critically important.
-Therefore, the designated safeguarding lead is equipped to:22
+Therefore, the designated safeguarding lead is equipped to:

-- understand the importance of information sharing, both within the school and college, and with other schools and colleges on transfer including in-year and between secondary and sixth-form education, and with the safeguarding partners, other agencies, organisations and practitioners - understand relevant data protection legislation and regulations, especially the Data Protection Act 2018 and the UK General Data Protection Regulation (UK GDPR), and - be able to keep detailed, accurate, secure written records of concerns and referrals and understand the purpose of this record-keeping.
+- understand the importance of information sharing, both within the school and college, and with other schools and colleges on transfer including in-year and between secondary and sixth-form education, and with the safeguarding partners, other agencies, organisations and practitioners - understand relevant data protection legislation and regulations, especially the Data Protection Act 2018 and the UK General Data Protection Regulation (UK GDPR), and - be able to keep detailed, accurate, secure written records of all concerns, discussions and decisions made including the rationale for those decisions.
+This should include instances where referrals were or were not made to another agency such as the LA children's social care or the Prevent programme, etc.